Roof Perimeter Edge Metal • What It Is, Types, Codes, Etc.

 5. Standards: The NRCA explains ANSI/SPRI ES-1 and certification of sheet metal shop fabricators on this page: ES-1 Testing of Shop-Fabricated Edge Metal.

-A searchable list of authorized US fabricators is linked to from this page: NRCA’s ITS Certification for Compliance with ANSI/SPRI ES-1.
+A searchable list of certified US fabricators is also linked to from that page.